hadley/pryr/README.md

 ## Tools

-`pryr` includes tools for better understanding:
+`pryr` includes tools to better understanding:

 * `promises`: `uneval`, `is_promise`, `promise_info`
 * scoping and environments: `where`